patterniha/MMDF/README.md

 # Security concerns:
 First, as mentioned, never use an unknown certificate.

-Due to the complexity of implementation, currently certificate validation is not performed between MMDF and the target server, and will be added soon.
+**WARNING**: because of the complexity of implementation, currently certificate validation is not performed between MMDF and the target server, and will be added soon.